3514 Ranch Road 1320, Johnson City, TX 78636

 The FDA says they regulate health claims to protect consumers from misleading information.
 Claims that a product can “diagnose,” “treat,” “mitigate,” “cure,” or “prevent” a disease without FDA approval are strictly prohibited.
 You can refer to the FDA guidelines for the most current regulations.

-The Food and Drug Administration (FDA) regulates the marketing and labeling of dietary supplements, herbal remedies, and other health-related products to supposedly protect consumers from potentially harmful products or exaggerated claims about a product’s efficacy in diagnosing, treating, or curing diseases.
+The FDA regulates the marketing and labeling of dietary supplements, herbal remedies, and other health-related products to supposedly protect consumers from potentially harmful products or exaggerated claims about a product’s efficacy in diagnosing, treating, or curing diseases.
 Holistic health businesses and writers must be particularly cautious when discussing the benefits of natural products, as the FDA has strict rules about how these products can be presented to the public.

 The Dietary Supplement Health and Education Act (DSHEA), passed in 1994, legally defines supplements as distinct from pharmaceutical drugs, and under this act, manufacturers don’t need FDA approval to sell supplements.
 However, the Federal Food, Drug, and Cosmetic Act still mandates that the marketing and advertising of these products cannot include claims about treating or curing diseases without FDA approval.
 When sharing information on natural health, whether it involves supplements, herbal concoctions, or energy-based modalities, it’s critical to frame your message in a way that emphasizes supporting health rather than curing disease.